-Discipline Committee
+12. Student Discipline Committee

-The Board authorizes the creation of a Discipline Committee of no fewer than three (3) Trustees to decide appeals of principal suspensions and principal recommendations for expulsion.
-For these purposes, the Discipline Committee will conduct the suspension appeals and expulsion hearings in accordance with the Student Discipline Procedures, Suspension Appeal Guidelines.
-Expulsion Hearing Guidelines and Rules.

-In all cases where consequences might be imposed, teachers, administrators and the Board will consider the safety and dignity of all pupils, and the impact of the activity on the school climate.
+- 12.1 The Board authorizes the creation of a Student Discipline Committee of no fewer than three (3) Trustees to decide appeals of principal/vice-principal suspensions and principal recommendations for expulsion.
+For these purposes, the Student Discipline Committee will conduct the suspension appeals and expulsion hearings in accordance with the Administrative Procedures, Suspension Appeal Guidelines, Expulsion Hearing Guidelines and Rules. - 12.2 In all cases where consequences might be imposed, teachers, administrators and the Board will consider the safety and dignity of all pupils, and the impact of the activity on the school climate